tecnomod-um/cfihos/test/competency-questions/README.md

   ?discipline rdfs:label ?disciplineLabel .
 }
 ```
-### CQ11 —  What are the subclassas of “discipline” covered by CFIHOS?
+### CQ11 —  What are the subclasses of “discipline” covered by CFIHOS?
 List them with their codes
 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>